vinarmani/swap-bch-js/examples/README.md

 Note: These scripts all run on the mainnet of BCH.

 The first time you run one of the scripts after install, a new set of wallets will be created for you automatically.
-WIF data for these wallets will be located in a newly created file names `e2e.json`.
+WIF data for these wallets will be located in a newly created file named `e2e.json`.
 You will be given an address to fund and told the amount you need to send to the wallet.
 This amount is equivalent (at the time of this writing), to less than 30 cents US.

 Upon running the script again, funds will be automatically distributed to each of the wallet addresses in amounts sufficient to complete the end to end tests.
 Any additional funds in these addresses are recollected when any end-to-end example script is run again and thus can be reused many times to run the tests.